ItalSim/warwick-legend/README.md

 - UseWLSCoating       (1 for on, 0 for off)
 - WLSCoatingMaterial  (default is TPB)

+If XeConc > 0, the LAr optical properties will automatically change to the properties of LAr doped with 100 ppm xenon.
+Currently, this is the only xenon doping concentration implemented.

 For the number of light guides and light guide spacing, the user can choose to set both.
 However, if only one is provided, a reasonable value for the other will be calculated based on the shield height.